-Once the meter and spool pieces have been installed in the test section the instrumentation can be installed and the meter can be powered up.
+Once the meter and spool pieces have been installed in the test section, the instrumentation can be installed and the meter can be powered up.
 Pressure and temperature transmitters are now installed.
 Dual instrumentation is preferred.
-When dual instrumentation is used any differences in readings can be identified quickly allowing the calibration to proceed smoothly.
+When dual instrumentation is used, any differences in readings can be identified quickly allowing the calibration to proceed smoothly.
 The communication lines are then connected to the meter.
-The most common communication options are RS-485, RS-232, or Ethernet communication.
+The most common communication options are RS-485, RS-232, or ethernet communication.
 One communication output is used to communicate flow and meter status information to a computer running software provided by the manufacturer.
 Another output is also connected to the meter.
 This output is a second flow signal from the meter.
 The second output may be an RS-485 output or the meter may produce a frequency output, which is proportional to flow passing through the meter.
-If an older meter is received from the field for recalibration it may require some communication switch changes to allow communication with the calibration facility.
+If an older meter is received from the field for recalibration, it may require some communication configuration changes to allow communication with the calibration facility.
 These changes are well documented and are returned to their initial settings once the calibration is complete.

-The location of the thermal wells should be noted.
-AGA Report No. 9 discusses the appropriate placement of a thermal well stating 2 to 5 pipe diameters downstream of the ultra-sonic meter.
-In the case of a bi-directional meter, AGA 9 calls for a thermal well placement of 3 diameters from either ultrasonic meter flange face.
-Although thermal well placement is defined in AGA 9, some users elect to choose a different location for their thermal well(s).
+The location of the thermowells should be noted.
+AGA Report No. 9 discusses the appropriate placement of a thermowell stating 2 to 5 pipe diameters downstream of the ultrasonic meter.
+In the case of a bi-directional meter, AGA 9 calls for a thermowell placement of 3 to 5 diameters from either ultrasonic meter flange face.
+Although thermowell placement is defined in AGA 9, some users elect to choose a different location for their thermowell(s).
 Caution should be taken here.
-Often thermal wells are placed upstream of a flow conditioner.
-The pressure drop created by the flow conditioner also creates a corresponding temperature drop known as the JT (Joules Thompson) effect.
+If thermowells are placed upstream of a flow conditioner, the pressure drop created by the flow conditioner also creates a corresponding temperature drop known as the JT (Joules Thompson) effect.
 You have, therefore, a different temperature at the meter than is being recorded by the temperature transmitter.
 Proponents of this type of temperature measurement design look to the design and expense that has gone into the conditioning of the flow.
 Flow conditioners can help produce a good, symmetrical flow profile; given the upstream flow conditions are not extremely severe.
 A great deal of thought, design and cost goes into ensuring a good, uniform flow profile, before the gas reaches the meter.
-If the thermal well is placed at a position downstream of the flow conditioner, the profile becomes slightly skewed.
-However, research has shown that placing the thermal well directly upstream of the meter does not adversely affect meter performance.
+If the thermowell is placed at a position downstream of the flow conditioner, the profile becomes slightly skewed.
+However, research has shown that placing the thermowell directly upstream of the meter does not adversely affect meter performance.
 This technique also ensures accurate temperature measurement at the meter.
-Many users, therefore, place the thermal well at 3 or 5 diameters upstream of the meter.